rlespinasse/romainlespinasse.dev/content/townscaper/dailychallenge3.md

 ---

 Sometimes, being a good neighbour is a difficult task.
-If you're too close, you can disappear with your neighbours.
+If you're too close, your neighbours and you can disappear in a instant.

 Welcome to the `Tetris neighborhood`.